Pests That Could Be Hiding in Your Chimney

 Female raccoons are known to hunker down in your chimney to create a nest for their babies.
 Similar to rodents, raccoons can spread disease, like rabies or roundworm.

 Raccoons can attack when confronted, so handling them is best left to wildlife control specialists.
 Call A-Action Pest Control today and our team of exterminators will remove any wildlife that has made a home in your chimney.

 Finding their way into chimneys, attics, crawlspaces, and occasionally falling into the wall voids surrounding your chimney, squirrels can be especially difficult to catch.

 How to Remove Squirrels From Your Chimney

 Because of their swiftness and great climbing skills, they’re quick to avoid large predators, including humans.
 Not to worry, though!
 A professional will have the tools and knowledge necessary to help you evict these difficult pests.

 Stay Safe, Call a Professional

 If you’re a DIY-er, it may be tempting to try your own methods for getting rid of creatures like rodents, birds, raccoons, and squirrels.
 For your safety and health, do not try to handle wildlife on your own.
-By calling in a wildlife control professional like A-Action Pest Control, you and your family can stay completely safe, all while getting rid of your wildlife problems.
+By calling in a wildlife control professional like A-Action Pest Control at [phone-number], you and your family can stay completely safe, all while getting rid of your wildlife problems.